webpack-contrib/sass-loader/README.md

 > [!NOTE]
 >
-> Using `modern-compiler` and `sass-embedded` together significantly improve performance and decrease built time.
+> Using `modern-compiler` and `sass-embedded` together significantly improves performance and decreases build time.
 We strongly recommend their use.
 We will enable them by default in a future major release.

 > [!WARNING]
 >
-> The sass options are different for the `legacy` and `modern` APIs.
-Please look at [docs](https://sass-lang.com/documentation/js-api) how to migrate to the modern options.
+> The Sass options are different for the `legacy` and `modern` APIs.
+Please look at [docs](https://sass-lang.com/documentation/js-api) to learn how to migrate to the modern options.

 **webpack.config.js**